Hank Green: As producer

 In 2014, Green partnered with Animal Wonders Inc, a nonprofit organization focused on animal rescue and animal-based education, to launch a new YouTube channel focused on animals.
 Animal Wonders is hosted by Jessi Knudsen Castañeda, a regular guest of the SciShow Talk Show, and founder and executive director of Animal Wonders, Inc. The channel is produced and directed by Caitlin Hofmeister and Matthew Gaydos, and features a wide range of animals residing in the animal center, as well as information on pet care, training, and animal behavior.

 In 2010, Green met Lindsey Doe, a sexologist, after Doe found Green's Vlogbrothers channel and asked him to talk at a panel in her course at the University of Montana.
 In 2013, the two co-founded Sexplanations, a YouTube channel focused on sex education.
 The show has covered topics such as slut-shaming, consent, and masturbation.

 How to Adult was an educational channel that gave solutions and taught life skills to new adults.
 It was produced by the Green brothers and hosted by T. Michael Martin and Emma Mills.
 The series premiered in February 2014 and ended in 2018.

-Green executively produced the daily morning show, Cereal Time.
-It began in June 2015 and was hosted by Charlotte McDonnell (formerly Charlie McDonnell) and Jimmy Hill.
+Green executively produced the daily morning show Cereal Time.
+It began in June 2015 and was hosted by Charlotte McDonnell and Jimmy Hill.
 Influenced by Rhett and Link's Good Mythical Morning, the show featured McDonnell and Hill having a conversation over breakfast and discussing several topics The show went on hiatus in September 2016.